apache/arrow-cookbook/cpp/CONTRIBUTING.md

 ## Referencing a C++ Snippet

 Most recipes will reference a snippet of C++ code.
-For simplicity a custom `recipe` directive htat can be used like so:
+For simplicity a custom `recipe` directive that can be used like so:

 ```
 .. recipe:: ../code/creating_arrow_objects.cc CreatingArrays